puppetlabs/puppetlabs-vsphere/CONTRIBUTING.md

       Commits which plainly describe the things which help reviewers check the patch and future developers understand the code are much more likely to be merged in with a minimum of bike-shedding or requested changes.
 Ideally, the commit message would include information, and be in a form suitable for inclusion in the release notes for the version of Puppet that includes them.

       Please also check that you are not introducing any trailing whitespace or other "whitespace errors".
 You can do this by running "git diff --check" on your changes before you commit.

-  2. Sign the Contributor License Agreement

-      Before we can accept your changes, we do need a signed Puppet Labs Contributor License Agreement (CLA).

-      You can access the CLA via the [Contributor License Agreement link](https://cla.puppetlabs.com/)

-      If you have any questions about the CLA, please feel free to contact Puppet Labs via email at cla-submissions@puppetlabs.com.

-  3. Sending your patches
+  2. Sending your patches

       To submit your changes via a GitHub pull request, we _highly_ recommend that you have them on a topic branch, instead of